Veyza/dudi-heliocentric/python_interface/README.md

 calculations over sources and points for efficiency, and writes the resulting 2D density matrix to `results/result.dat`, with the layout matching the Fortran output for further plotting or post-processing.
+The runtime of the `example.py` script is ~ 30 seconds with 4 OpenMP threads.
+Plot the result with the command:
+      python3 scripts/show_image.py

 ### `Phaethon.py`